×

 Good funeral cover can give both you and your children peace of mind.

-How to choose the right funeral cover for parents
+How to choose the best funeral cover for parents

-There are different factors that ought to be considered before you decide which funeral cover to opt for.
+There are several factors to consider when choosing the best funeral cover plan for your parent — from how it’s paid for, to what’s included.
 These range from how to pay, and what is included.

 Factors to consider